Skip to main content

 2. Listening to run events

-Attach per-event handlers for a strongly typed experience.
-Each handler receives a flattened payload with type, payload, timestamp, and the original _raw message.
+Attach per-event handlers for an attribute-access experience.
+Each handler receives a FlattenedRunEvent with type, payload, timestamp, expires_at, and raw.

 def on_execution_step(event):